● The Use of Official Statistical Micro Data in Academic Research and Higher Learning

 This research project is calculating the presence and market concentration of foreign-affiliated firms in all Japanese industries, by three-digit industry code, through totaling individual data from the 1996 Establishment and Enterprise Census.
 Data from the Establishment and Enterprise Census were totaled as a part of the research project on Japan's Potential Growth by the Economic and Social Research Institute (ESRI) of the Cabinet Office.
 See below for related data on subjects such as foreign direct investment by three-digit industry code, trade in services, and domestic direct investment by US industry classification.

-Post-war Japanese Prefecture Database (Kyoji Fukao and Ximing Yu)
+Post-war Japanese Prefecture Database (Kyoji Fukao and Ximing Yue)

-These are the data used in the empirical analysis in Kyoji Fukao and Ximing Yu, "Regional Factor Inputs and Convergence in Japan: How Much Can We Apply Closed Economy Neoclassical Growth Models?"
+These are the data used in the empirical analysis in Kyoji Fukao and Ximing Yue, "Regional Factor Inputs and Convergence in Japan: How Much Can We Apply Closed Economy Neoclassical Growth Models?"
 (The Economic Review, 51(2), in Japanese).
-If using these data, please be sure to cite Fukao and Yu (2000), please visit: https://www.ier.hit-u.ac.jp/~fukao/japanese/data/fuken2000/datamaking.pdf
+If using these data, please be sure to cite Fukao and Yue (2000), as a reference and note the fact that Fukao and Yue's "Japanese Prefecture Database" was used.

-Data Preparation Methods (PDF/26K) (in Japanese): The data preparation methods included in the Addendum to Fukao and Yu (2000) have been omitted due to space constraints.
-Details are described here.
+● Data Preparation Methods (PDF/26K) (in Japanese): The data preparation methods included in the Addendum to Fukao and Yue (2000), please visit:

 Funds Flow Accounts in Pre-war Japan (Shozaburo Fujino and Juro Teranishi)